 Why is this important?
 Why do we need to stop and remind ourselves of not just our own, but each other’s dignity?

-Because we are not called to just tolerate one another.
+Because especially in today’s world, many people like to preach a gospel of tolerance.
+But we are not called to tolerate one another.
 We are called to love one another.

 Perhaps that’s why it’s easy to follow the ideology of tolerance - it’s much easier to tolerate someone than it is to love them.

 But tolerance is not Christianity.
 Love is Christianity.
 And love is hard.
 All we need to do is look at the cross to see how difficult love is.
 Our Lord was betrayed, beaten, spat upon, kicked, scourged, humiliated, abandoned, ridiculed and nailed to a cross.